augustinasn/path-reducer/README.md

 ## Installation

-Package is published on PyPi, you can install it using pip:
+Package is published on [PyPI](https://pypi.org/project/path-reducer/), you can install it using pip:

 ```
 pip install path-reducer